-The turnover data would include all trading conducted during April 2016.
-The choice of April for turnover data continues the practice of previous surveys.
+The FR 3036 will include all trading conducted during April 2019.
+The choice of April for Turnover data continues the practice of previous surveys.
 April was selected to avoid strong seasonal effects in the foreign exchange market at other times of the year.
 In addition, April is the month other central banks will be conducting their surveys and adoption of this date is critical for the aggregation of consistent global statistics.

-The survey forms and instructions would be made available at the Board of Governors of the Federal Reserve System website at www.federalreserve.gov/apps/reportforms/default.aspx.
-Market totals from the Turnover survey would be published by the Federal Reserve and would also be provided to the BIS for its published report on global trading.
+The survey forms and instructions will be made available at the Board's website at www.federalreserve.gov/apps/reportforms/default.aspx.
+Market totals from the Turnover survey will be published by FRBNY and will also be provided to the BIS for its published report on global trading.